VCityTeam/UD-Imuv/README.md

 ```

-to check if eslint and the webpack command run well
+To check if eslint and the webpack command run well